 One tip is to focus on a specific topic.
 Pick a thought you want to concentrate on or a single point that you want to get across.
-If you start jumping back and forth, the reader may loose interest or become too distracted.
-This can oftentimes be extremely tough because you may have a multitude of items you want to mention, but its best to narrow this down to the item that is most important to you and that directly answers the question at hand with the best possible example.
+If you start jumping back and forth, the reader of your college admissions essay may lose interest or become too distracted.
+This can oftentimes be extremely tough because you may have a multitude of items you want to mention, but it’s best to narrow this down to the item that is most important to you and that directly answers the question at hand with the best possible example.

-It’s also vital to make sure that your essay doesn’t sound like you’re just writing this because you need to complete the application.
+It’s also vital to make sure that your personal college admissions essay doesn’t sound like you’re just writing this because you need to complete the application.
 So what are some approaches you can use to steer clear of that?
 Here are some tips:

 When you tell a story you keep your reader engaged.
 They want to know what will happen next and what is the ultimate point you are making with the story.
 It keeps your audience glued to the page.